 - How do I treat it?

-By making learning actionable we help the students to move beyond memorization and into Application.
-These exercises help to prepare them for real-world situations where they will have to quickly Analyze patient symptoms, Evaluate their responses to treatments, and ultimately Create conclusions about next steps in patient health.
+By making learning actionable, we help the students to move beyond memorization and into Application.
+These exercises help to prepare them for real-world situations where they will have to quickly Analyze patient symptoms, Evaluate their responses to treatments, and ultimately Create conclusions about the next steps in patient health.

 Applying Bloom’s Taxonomy in Testing

-Other ways we can apply Bloom’s is through testing.
-On the NCLEX®, we find keywords such as: what is best, what is most important, first and highest priority.
+Another way we can apply Bloom’s is through testing.
+On the NGN, we find keywords such as: what is best, what is most important, and first and highest priority.
 When creating your own test items, using this type of critical-thinking verbiage will also help students to transition from Remembering to Application.

 Incorporating Bloom’s Taxonomy Into Learning Objectives

-We all use learning objectives to communicate what we want the students to get from their reading assignments or out of lectures.
-Re-writing objectives so that they follow a simple-to-concrete structure―like Blooms― will help students to start to understand how to better Understand, Apply, Analyze, and Evaluate the information as they build towards Creating their conclusions and key-takeaways.
+We all use learning objectives to communicate what we want the students to get from their reading assignments or lectures.
+Re-writing objectives so that they follow a simple-to-concrete structure – like Bloom’s – will help students to start to understand how to better Understand, Apply, Analyze, and Evaluate the information as they build towards Creating their conclusions and key takeaways.

 Once you have structured your learning objectives to follow Bloom’s Taxonomy, after each lecture or reading, ask students to work through those objectives and answer them as if they were test questions.
 Treat each lecture or assignment as an opportunity to encourage students to apply their skills and knowledge into actionable practice.

-Helping students to understand the Bloom’s framework, will help to transition their thinking earlier and more seamlessly.
-By incorporating Bloom’s Taxonomy into our classrooms as a systematic process, we help students to make these higher-level thinking connections early on, thus better preparing them for both the rigors of the NCLEX® as well as the high-stakes world of real-life patients.
+Helping students understand Bloom's framework will help them to transition their thinking earlier and more seamlessly.
+By incorporating Bloom’s Taxonomy into our classrooms as a systematic process, we help students to make these higher-level thinking connections early on, thus better preparing them for both the rigors of the NGN as well as the high-stakes world of real-life patients.